siakaramalegos/almanac.httparchive.org/src/content/en/2021/performance.md

 Performance is important for user experience.
 Slow-loading and slow-to-respond websites frustrate users and cause lost conversions.
 This is the first year that the [Core Web Vitals](https://web.dev/vitals/) have contributed to Google search rankings.
 As such, we've seen greater interest in  improving website performance which is great news for users.

 What are our top takeaways from this year's report?
-First, we still have a long way to go in providing a good user experience.
-For example, faster networks and devices have not yet reached the point where we can ignore how much JavaScript we deliver to a site.
-And, we may never get there.
-Second, sometimes we misuse new features for performance resulting in poorer performance.
-Finally, we need a better metric for measuring interactivity (and you can help).
+First, the web still has a long way to go in providing a good user experience.
+For example, faster networks and devices have not yet reached the point where how much JavaScript is delivered can be ignored.
+Second, sometimes new features for performance result in poorer performance metrics.
+Finally, there is a need for a better metric measuring interactivity (and you can help).

 What's new this year?
-We're excited to share performance data by traffic ranking for the first time.
-We also have all the core performance metrics from previous years.
-Finally, we added a deeper dive into the Largest Contentful Paint (LCP) element.
+The HTTP Archive team is excited to share performance data by traffic ranking for the first time and all the core performance metrics from previous years, including a deeper dive into the Largest Contentful Paint (LCP) element.

 ### Notes on Methodology

-One thing that makes the performance chapter different from the others is that we rely heavily on the [Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report) (CrUX) for our analyses.
+One thing that makes the performance chapter different from the others is that it relies heavily on the [Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report) (CrUX) for the analyses.
 Why?
-If our number one priority is user experience, then the best way to measure performance is with real user data (real user metrics, or RUM for short).
+If the number one priority is user experience, then the best way to measure performance is with real user data (real user metrics, or RUM for short).

 > The Chrome User Experience Report provides user experience metrics for how real-world Chrome users experience popular destinations on the web. -[Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report)

 CrUX data only provides high-level field/RUM metrics and only for the Chrome browser.
 Additionally, CrUX reports data by origin, or website, instead of by page.

-We supplement our CrUX RUM data with lab data from WebPageTest in HTTP Archive.
+The CrUX RUM data is supplemented with lab data from WebPageTest in HTTP Archive.
 WebPageTest includes very detailed information about each page, including the full Lighthouse report.
 Note that WebPageTest measures performance in [California and Oregon](https://almanac.httparchive.org/en/2021/methodology#webpagetest).
 The performance data in CrUX is global since it represents real user page loads.

 When comparing performance year-over-year, keep in mind that: